yongho12/soulmate/README.md

 This app will ask questions about your ideal partner.

 ## Match percentages baded on question answer
-A user isn't able to see others profile photos since this app is matching partners depending on your questionary.
+A user is not able to see others profile's photos since this app is matching partners depending on your answers of the questionnaire.
-This app will recommend 3 matches for a user.
+Once a user submit the questionnaire, this app will display 3 matched people for a user.
 A user can view only 3 matched profiles but not their photos.
-When a user click "Asking Out", a the other partner accept it, they can both see their photos and able to message each other.
-The status will changed to "Dating".
+When a user click "Asking Out and the other person accept it, they can both see their photos and able to send the message each other and the status will changed to "Dating".
-This App doesn't allow two timer.
+This App doesn't allow person to date more than one person.
 So, only a user can date one person.
 If they want to break up, click "Breaking Up" button, it will automatically break up and a user status will changed to "Searching".

 ## Avatar
 Once both agree to date, the avatar will changed to their real photo.